 We invite you to join members of the Digital Mitford project team from Monday May 21 through Friday May 25, 2018 for the Sixth Annual Workshop Series and Coding School, hosted by the Pitt-Greensburg’s Center for the Digital Text and the University of Pittsburgh Library Sytem.
-Registrations (online or check) are due by Tuesday, May 8.
+Registrations (online or check) are now due by Tuesday, May 8.
 Preview the Agenda and read on for more information.

 Join us if you want to learn text encoding methods and their applications in the Digital Humanities–in the unusual context of an active digital archive project.
 The Coding School is an unusual learning opportunity because it is part of an annual face-to-face summit for the Digital Mitford editing team to brush up on project methods and make major decisions.
 As featured on its public website, http://digitalmitford.org, the Digital Mitford project has two major purposes: